The CVO playbook for a successful vendor adventure — Part 2 / 2

 This Vendor culture can be implemented gradually:

 - Promote vendor requests.
-Discuss difficulties with co-workers and think whether a vendor may exist.
+Discuss difficulties with co-workers and think about whether a vendor may exist.
 Bring success stories to executives.
 Simplify the vendor request process.

 What are the metrics to evaluate CVOs?